 Welcome to this online community.
 This is a place to remember that it’s all grace.
 Which is different than it’s all good.
 It isn’t all good.
 Some things suck.
 Like hungry children.
 And climate change.
 And heartbreak.
-And most reality T.V.
-If you’re looking for a place where it’s all dancing girls and daisies, keep looking.
+If you’re looking for a place where it’s all smiles and daisies, keep looking.
 But if you’re looking for some honesty and hope, spritzed with tears and laughter, come on in.
-That’s my gig.
-To invite you to join me on this wild ride through the joys and hair-pulling-out moments of living with purpose.
+I invite you to join me on this wild ride through the joys and hair-pulling-out moments of living with purpose.